Sha’Carri Richardson finally gets in blocks, finishes last in 100 at Prefontaine Classic

 Both Thompson-Herah and Fraser-Pryce had been peppered with questions about Richardson’s absence in Tokyo, and they shared a stage with the American star during a news conference Friday in Eugene.
 Richardson looked confident as she arrived in sunglasses and listened to Thompson-Herah, Fraser-Pryce and Jackson talk about their Olympic glory before she addressed questions about her return.

-She had told the Today Show in an interview this week that she had felt some “bitterness” watching the Olympics as she was sidelined because of her suspension, but she had thrown herself into her training for the Prefontaine Classic over the past six weeks to provide a reminder of her status in the sport after a captivating performance at the U.S. trials in June.
+She had told the “Today” show in an interview this week that she had felt some “bitterness” watching the Olympics as she was sidelined because of her suspension, but she had thrown herself into her training for the Prefontaine Classic over the past six weeks to provide a reminder of her status in the sport after a captivating performance at the U.S. trials in June.

 “Lining up against these women,” she said Friday, nodding toward the trio from Jamaica, “two of the women sitting here are two of the fastest women to ever do this sport.
 So I’m honored just to be on this stage with them.
 But I’m not star-struck.
 When it’s time to get on the line, we all do the same thing.”

 But she couldn’t do the same thing Saturday, even as her event garnered buzz from around the world.
-There was a star-studded lineup performing in Eugene — and there were a slew of memorable performances, including by Athing Mu, who followed her gold medal in Tokyo in the 800 with a personal-best 1:55.04 to win the event Saturday.
-And there was Noah Lyles, who blew past the field with a meet record time of 19.52 to win the men’s 200, which was just a sliver shy of his personal best.
+There was a star-studded lineup performing in Eugene — and there were a slew of memorable performances, including by Athing Mu, who followed her gold medal in Tokyo in the 800 with an American record of 1 minute 55.04 seconds to win the event Saturday.
+And there was Noah Lyles of Alexandria, who blew past the field with a meet record time of 19.52 to win the men’s 200, which was just a sliver shy of his personal best.
 But neither of those events had captured the hype of Richardson’s return.
 Nike aired a commercial featuring Richardson on NBC before she ran, and she winked at the camera before she lined up.

 After she had finished and was forced to watch as Thompson-Herah and her teammates celebrated, Richardson was the first to give an interview.
-She still forced a smile and pointed at the camera, reminding everyone of the 10.72 time she recorded earlier this year, which remains the sixth fastest time in the event’s history, and she promised that she would be back.
+She still forced a smile and pointed at the camera, reminding everyone of the 10.72 time she recorded earlier this year, and she promised that she would be back.

 “I’m the sixth-fastest woman in this game, ever.
 Can’t nobody ever take that away,” Richardson told NBC.
 “Congratulations to the winners.
 Congratulations to the people who won, but they’re not done seeing me yet.
 Period.”